-Palliative care can be used at any stage of illness — not just the advanced stages.
+Palliative Care can be used at any stage of a life-limiting illness — not just the advanced stages.
 An example of palliative care is for relief of nausea symptoms for a patient undergoing chemotherapy treatment.

 Hospice care is palliative by nature.
 However, the illness has progressed so that a treatment aimed at curing the patient is no longer desired or beneficial.
 Hospice care supports the patient and their family while focusing on relieving symptoms and offering comfort from distressing symptoms – pain, shortness of breath, fatigue, nausea, anxiety, insomnia or other symptoms.

 Treatments are not limited with Palliative care and can range from conservative to aggressive/curative.

 Hospice care treatments are limited and focus on palliation (relief) from symptoms.
 The goal is no longer to cure but to provide comfort and the best quality of life possible.

 Palliative Care can be considered at any time during the course of a life-limiting illness.